 The plant called English pennyroyal (Mentha pulegium) is toxic to dogs.
 It’s also called European pennyroyal.
 Sometimes it is used as an ingredient in herbal flea repellant.
 But it’s also toxic to humans, so chances are you aren’t using it for food.

 Can Dogs Eat Peppermint Candy?

 Dogs should never eat candy canes or any kind of peppermint candy made for humans.
-These candies usually have Xylitol in them.
-According to a peer-reviewed article, it can cause acute hepatic necrosis (toxic injury to the liver).
+These candies usually have Xylitol in them and can cause acute hepatic necrosis (toxic injury to the liver).
 In other words, it’s dangerous and might cause liver damage.

-Protect your dog and keep them away from peppermint candy.
+Protect your dog and keep them away from peppermint candy canes.